SysKitTeam/docs-point/releases/cloud/point-2024-04-09-release-note.md

 * **The Add Owners/Members action** now allows you to add a user just as an owner without adding them to the group as a member.

-* **The Shadow users policy** can now only be applied to Teams, Groups, and Yammer workspaces.
+* **The Shadow users policy** can now only be applied to Teams, Groups, and Viva Engage workspaces.
   * All users who have permissions on a site but are not part of the Members or Owners group of that workspace are now considered Shadow Users.

 * **Improved the Provisioning feature** in Syskit Point.